wireapp/wire-server/docs/src/understand/federation/architecture.md

 1. If enabled, ensure the target domain is in the allow list,
 2. Discover the other backend,
-3. Establish a {ref}`mutually authenticated channel <authentication>` to the other backend using its client certificate,
+3. Establish a {ref}`mutually authenticated channel <authentication>` to the other backend using TLS with its client certificate,
 4. Send the request to the other backend and
 5. Forward the response back to the originating component (and eventually to the originating Wire client).